jj-tena/Mini-Youtube-Node-Angular/README.md

 This repository contains two folders regarding the Frontend:

-VanillaFrontend This is the first prototype of the interface, implemented without any framework and using Javascript to provide all the functionality of the website.
+VanillaFrontend: this is the first prototype of the interface, implemented without any framework and using Javascript to provide all the functionality of the website.

-Frontend This folder contains the frontend of the application written in Angular, to run it you must access this folder through the terminal and run the command "ng serve --proxy-config proxy.conf.json".
+AngularFrontend: this folder contains the frontend of the application written in Angular, to run it you must access this folder through the terminal and run the command "ng serve --proxy-config proxy.conf.json".
 The website is accessible through the url http://localhost:4200.

 ## Backend